 Also of interest is that Elsmere has more people living here who work in computers and math than 95% of the places in the US.

-The population of Elsmere overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Elsmere, 22.76% have at least a bachelor's degree.
+The education level of Elsmere citizens is a little higher than the average for US cities and towns: 22.77% of adults in Elsmere have at least a bachelor's degree.

 The per capita income in Elsmere in 2018 was $32,949, which is upper middle income relative to Delaware and the nation.
 This equates to an annual income of $131,796 for a family of four.
 However, Elsmere contains both very wealthy and poor people as well.